KABOSScodes/apm_projects/AccessData.md

 # Load dataset
 Tutorial on how to access data used in Applied Predictive Modeling.
 This is accessed in R and then downloaded as a Parquet file for import in python.

-Example is based on the specific dataset segmentationOriginal.
-In all cases, this should be replaced with the dataset of interest.
+Example is based on the specific dataset segmentationOriginal from the AppliedPredictiveModeling package.
+In all cases, this should be replaced with the dataset and package of interest.

 ## In R
 Install and load dataset: